pkgcraft/pkgcraft.github.io/content/about/_index.md

 and a general restraint on progress since few developers volunteer to untangle code in order to implement complex features or markedly improve the situation.

-Pkgcraft aims to take a different approach, supporting language bindings on top of a core library allowing developers to take advantage of optimized functionality rather than being forced to reimplement it.
+Pkgcraft takes a different approach, supporting language bindings on top of a core library allowing developers to take advantage of optimized functionality rather than being forced to reimplement it.
 This hopefully aids code reuse and decreases development time for third parties while keeping focus on improving pkgcraft's API and related documentation.

 Beyond bindings, it also experiments with ideas including bundling an extended version of bash, providing greater efficiency and allowing static binaries for